Skip to main content

 Why it's needed

-One third of hospital inpatient care is for people in the last year of life.
+One third of hospital inpatient care is for patients in their last year of life.

 Our five-point plan